 The MSPCA Archives project is dedicated to preserving a unique story – one not told anywhere else.
 The Archives also provides access for research purposes and cultivates financial support to enable further growth of the collection.
 The Archives are an irreplaceable source of information about the history of the humane movement, the city of Boston, the state of Massachusetts, and society at large.
 The MSPCA is committed to preserving this unique story to share with future generations.

 Begun in the mid-1800s, the American animal-protection and humane-education movement grew alongside other social-reform movements, such as abolition, suffrage, and child welfare.
 The struggle over these issues changed our social fabric as surely as did the industrial revolution.
 Their history is integral to 19th- and 20th-century American life.
-The MSPCA and the AHES, founded by world-renowned humanitarian George Thorndike Angell in 1868 and 1889 respectively, have been at the forefront of the humane movement for nearly 145 years.
+The MSPCA and the AHES, founded by world-renowned humanitarian George Thorndike Angell in 1868 and 1889 respectively, have been at the forefront of the humane movement for over 150 years.

 Our early publications, original documents, law enforcement records, photos, works of art, mementos, and other historic items tell a story not compiled elsewhere.
 The purpose of the MSPCA Archives is to catalog and preserve these materials and to make them accessible for research and other uses.
 These two organizations are officially merged and known as the MSPCA.

 The Massachusetts Society for the Prevention of Cruelty to Animals Archives is dedicated to preserving and protecting all material in its possession related to the rich history of this organization.